Elements of prime order in Tate-Shafarevich groups of abelian varieties over $\mathbb{Q}$: Acknowledgments

 \section{Acknowledgments}

 The authors thank Manjul Bhargava, Brendan Creutz, and Robert Lemke Oliver for helpful conversations.
+They also thank the referees for their careful reading and helpful suggestions to improve the exposition.
 The first author was supported by the Israel Science Foundation (grant No.\ 2301/20).
-The second author was supported by an Emily Erskine Endowment Fund postdoctoral fellowship.
+The second author was supported by an Emily Erskine Endowment Fund postdoctoral fellowship at The Hebrew University of Jerusalem, by the Israel Science Foundation (grant No.\ 1953/20), and by the Binational Science Foundation (grant No.\ 2018250).